 Then one day Continental merged with United, & Onepass merged into MileagePlus.
 United quietly changed the terms & conditions, no doubt to “benefit their customers”.

 On September 30 2013, my ~150,000 coveted mileage points expired.
 I didn’t notice until a few weeks later & quickly saw United’s convenient offer to “reinstate” them for $300.
 What a silly mistake, I thought.
 I called the MileagePlus hotline & spent about an hour talking to various levels of customer disservice.
-In the end, there were two options:
+In the end, there were three options:

-Pay $300 to have my miles “reinstated”.
+- Pay $300 to have my miles “reinstated”.

-Find any points that should have been applied within the last 18 months, which would magically reactivate my expired miles.
+- Find any points that should have been applied within the last 18 months, which would magically reactivate my expired miles.

 The United phone rep claimed that I’d received warning notices about my points expiring at least three times but couldn’t provide specifics.
 I didn’t get the memo.
 It’s odd — and by “odd” I mean complete bullshit — because the whole time I received all the usual account updates & other promotional United junkmail.
 I even went back & searched through 3 years of Continental/United emails since the merger… nothing about my miles expiring.